phetsims/phet-info/checklists/code_review_checklist.md

 **Performance, Usability**

 - [ ] Does the sim perform as desired across the range of supported platforms? (eg, not too slow on slow platforms, not too fast on fast platforms)
 - [ ] If the sim uses WebGL, does it have a fallback?
-Does the fallback perform reasonably well? (run with query parameter 'webgl=false')
+Does the fallback perform reasonably well? (run with query parameter `webgl=false`)
 - [ ] Are UI components sufficiently responsive? (especially continuous UI components, such as sliders)
-- [ ] Are pointer areas optimized, especially for touch? (run with query parameter 'showPointerAreas')
+- [ ] Are pointer areas optimized, especially for touch? (run with query parameter `showPointerAreas`)
-- [ ] Do pointer areas overlap? (run with query parameter 'showPointerAreas')
+- [ ] Do pointer areas overlap? (run with query parameter `showPointerAreas`)

 **Memory Leaks**